linux-integrity/ima-doc/ima-policy.rst

 Policy rules can originate from several sources.
 They are determined in this order

 #. :ref:`built-in-policy-rules` for measurement.
 See :ref:`ima-policy-tcb`
 #.
-Architecture specific policy rules from :ref:`build-flags` such as :ref:`config-ima-arch-policy`.
+Architecture specific policy rules from
+   :ref:`kernel-configuration-options` such as
+   :ref:`config-ima-arch-policy`.
 #. :ref:`built-in-policy-rules` for secure boot appraisal.
 See :ref:`ima-policy-secure-boot`.
 #.
-Build time policy rules from :ref:`build-flags` for finer control than :ref:`ima-policy-secure-boot`.
+Build time policy rules from :ref:`kernel-configuration-options`
+   for finer control than :ref:`ima-policy-secure-boot`.

    a. :ref:`config-ima-appraise-require-module-sigs`.
    b. :ref:`config-ima-appraise-require-firmware-sigs`.